-1,537
+1,495

-students from MENA enrolled at ASU in fall 2021.
+students from MENA enrolled at ASU in fall 2022

-854
+900

-undergraduate students 683
+undergraduate students

+595

 graduate students

-753
+763

-students from MENA

-enrolled in fall 2012.
+students from MENA enrolled in fall 2012

-104%
+87%

-increase in international student enrollment from MENA between fall 2012 and fall 2021
+increase in international student enrollment from MENA between fall 2012 and fall 2022

 Student enrollment

-2021
+2022

-Top ASU programs chosen by students from MENA in 2021
+Top ASU programs chosen by students from MENA in 2022

-The remaining 132 majors
+The remaining 139 majors

-include civil, environmental and sustainable engineering, economics, construction management and technology, international health management and organizational leadership.
+include civil engineering, accountancy, economics, biological sciences, aerospace engineering, computer systems engineering, and civil, environmental and sustainable engineering.

 Student stories

+Soud Alothman (Kuwait)

+Electrical engineering, BS

-Soud Alothman (Kuwait) Electrical engineering, undergraduate I chose ASU because of its reputation and huge expansion in the electrical engineering department, as well as the amount of resources it holds.
+I chose ASU because of its reputation and huge expansion in the electrical engineering department, as well as the amount of resources it holds.
 The networking experience at ASU has provided a great outcome when it comes to overachieving in the field.
 Also, I've had more than one professor who has personally reached out to offer the help I needed.
-Student stories

-Azra Hussain (Kuwait) Religious studies, BS Azra was born and raised in Kuwait and recently graduated from ASU with a degree in religious studies and a certificate in Islamic studies.
+Azra Hussain (Kuwait) Leadership and management, MNLM Azra was born and raised in Kuwait and recently graduated from ASU with a degree in religious studies and a certificate in Islamic studies.
 During her time as a student, Azra raised four children and ran an educational nonprofit that she co-founded called the Islamic Speakers Bureau of Arizona.
 The bureau provides education about Islam and Muslims to build interfaith dialogue.
 Azra also conducts cultural sensitivity training for police departments, hospital personnel, educators and corporations.
 Professor Agnes Kefeli Clay showed me how to approach and navigate the academic study of religion, but I stayed with ASU because of two amazing student advisors who have helped me navigate and stay on top of my degree through the decades.